Understanding Power Quality: A Key to Reliable Electrical Systems

 Types of Transients

-Impulsive transients: sudden high-voltage spikes, often from lightning
+Impulsive transients: sudden high-voltage spikes, often from lightning.

-Oscillatory transients: damped oscillations caused by switching events
+Oscillatory transients: damped oscillations caused by switching events.

 Impact on Electrical Equipment